Primitive forms for Gepner singularities

-\th{m} There is a Frobenius structure on the formal completion at the origin of a vector space $J_{G_{k,n}}$ depending on the choice of the splitting of the short exact sequence \refe{ex}. \eth
+\th{m} There is a Frobenius structure on $M_{G_{k,n}}$ depending on the choice of the splitting of the short exact sequence \refe{ex}.
+Moreover, the data of $(\bullet, e, \CE)$ (with the metric omitted) for this Frobenius manifold and a Frobenius manifold provided by a primitive form for $G_{k,n}$ coincide. \eth \prf The first half follows from \refp{CKS}, \refp{p} and \refl{sub}.
+Let us prove the second part.

+By construction, the second maps of \refe{ex} and \refe{ex1} are algebra homomorphisms with the multiplication on $T_N$ being the multiplication on a Milnor ring of the deformed polynomial $\tilG_{k,n}$.
+Then the map $\Phi\colon T_N\ten E\to E$ provides a free rank $1$ module structure over $T_N$ on $E$ and the multiplication on $T_N$ provided by \refp{CKS} is the same as the multiplication on $T_N$ described above.
+Thus, the multiplication $\bullet$ and the identity vector field $e$ coincide for these two Frobenius manifolds.

+Since the image of $\tilF_{k,n}$ in $T_N$ under the second map in \refe{ex1} is equal to the image of $\tilG_{k,n}$ in $T_N$ the Euler fields coincide. \epr